 Divide mixture between 8 large tortillas or 10-12 small tortillas.
 Roll up tortilla around mixture and place, seam side down, in a lightly oiled pan.

-Pour white sauce over stuffed tortillas in pan and sprinkle with remaining cheese.
+Pour (healthier!) white sauce over stuffed tortillas in pan and sprinkle with remaining cheese.

 Bake in preheated oven for 20-25 minutes, until heated through.
 Broil to brown the cheese slightly if you want.